robcodehub/fullstack-recipe-clone-public/README.md

 - [ ] If a user attempts to add a new recipe or user without a required field, a helpful message should be displayed
 - [ ] Show a special symbol/message or change the color of the user whose chefScore is the highest.
 You could even have tiers of chef levels (bronze, silver, gold, etc.)
 - [ ] Add a filter for cuisine type on the all recipes page
-- [ ] If a user attempts to access a page that doesn't exist (ex. `/kittens`), a helpful "not found" message should be displayed
+- [ ] IN PROGRESS - If a user attempts to access a page that doesn't exist (ex. `/kittens`), a helpful "not found" message should be displayed
 - [ ] If a user attempts to view a recipe or user that doesn't exist, a helpful message should be displayed
 - [ ] Whenever a component needs to wait for data to load from the server, a "loading" message should be displayed until the data is available